Lamborghini maps a cautious course toward electrification

 During the second half of the decade, Lamborghini plans a new, all-electric model which will likely have seating for four, Winkelmann said.
 The exact design of that model has not been decided, he said, but, “in terms of the design, the sexier car is a two-door car.”

-That timetable would put Lamborghini behind Ferrari, which has promised to have a battery-electric model by 2025.
+That timetable would put Lamborghini behind Ferrari, which has promised to have a battery-electric model by 2025 here.

 Governments around the world have begun proposing deadlines as early as 2030 for phasing out petroleum-fueled internal combustion vehicles in order to hit climate goals.